sbelakho2/apex-mediation-platform/docs/Internal/Infrastructure/INFRASTRUCTURE_MIGRATION_PLAN.md

 # Infrastructure Migration Plan — DigitalOcean, $50/mo Max (FRA1 + TLS hardened)
 ## Goal: Production-ready under $50/month, minimal overhead

-This plan replaces the previous multi-provider direction (Supabase + Upstash + ClickHouse) with a single DigitalOcean droplet, DO Managed Postgres, self-hosted Redis, and Spaces/B2 for objects and backups.
+This plan replaces the previous multi-provider direction (Supabase + Upstash + ClickHouse) with a single DigitalOcean droplet, DO Managed Postgres, self-hosted Redis, and MinIO (self-hosted S3) for objects and backups with optional offsite sync to DigitalOcean Spaces.
 Monitoring leans on DO built-ins with an optional lightweight Grafana stack.
 ClickHouse is deferred; use Postgres-first analytics.
 Region is pinned to FRA1 (Frankfurt) by default for EU latency/compliance.
 TLS is terminated on the droplet via Let’s Encrypt with hardened defaults (HSTS after validation, OCSP stapling, modern ciphers).

 Budget ceiling: $50/month (target $44–49/month)